 The tools for getting started with selling plants online are easy to come by – but actually applying everything you need to run a successful online shop takes a lot of dedication.
 You’ll inevitably run into a lot of challenges along the way, and make some decisions that won’t pay off.

 That’s why it’s important to remember that mistakes are part of the process, and all help you learn what will and won’t work for your business.
 Mistakes rarely matter that much unless you repeat them, so make sure you monitor your progress, continually evaluate, and learn from your missteps wherever possible.

 In this guide, we’ve given you all the tools you need to get started with successfully selling plants online.
-Now you have them, it’s, well… time to get out there and start selling!
+Give our top picks Wix or Shopify a try for free — as it’s time to get out there and start selling!
 Ask yourself the questions below to make sure you’re ready to get started: